Have you ever tried to play a serious game of basketball with one of these cheap $10 rubber balls?

 The handling of the Molten BGGX gets better as soon as the tacky top layer of the composite leather is gone, but this takes quite a while.
 Overall, I feel like this ball a big disappointment compared to the excellent previous Molten models.

 The next basketball on the list is the Baden Elite – an extremely durable, synthetic leather ball designed to last for years.
-Even though the brand Baden is not known as well as Spalding or Wilson, they have been producing excellent basketballs for decades.
+Even though the brand Baden is not as well-known as Spalding or Wilson, they have been producing excellent basketballs for decades.

 The Balden Elite is their top-of-the-line ball.
-It is perfectly symmetrical with a consistently sharp bounce, pretty good moisture absorption, and a good feel when shooting.
+It is perfectly symmetrical with a consistently sharp bounce, good moisture absorption, and a nice feel when shooting.

 This ball really excels when it comes to grip.
 The Baden Elite has the perfect amount of tack from the beginning and stays this way for a long time.
 It offers great ball control for slick ankle breakers and fast crossovers – the perfect ball to practice your dribble skills!